ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Other selection criteria MAY be applied.

-For example, if the Evidence format is known in advance, tags that do not match the expected profile can be readily discarded.
+For example, if the Evidence format is known in advance, CoRIMs using a profile that is not understood by a Verifier can be readily discarded.

 The selection process MUST yield at least one usable tag.